 Please keep your healthcare provider updated regularly about your participation in the YMCA's Diabetes Prevention Program, weight loss and the lifestyle changes you have made to improve your health.
 It is not uncommon to experience other benefits such as lowered blood pressure, more energy and increased stamina as a result of your participation in the program.

 The YMCA OF METROPOLITAN DALLAS serves Dallas, Collin, Rockwall, Southern Denton, Ellis, Kaufman, and Cooke counties.
-Programs can be held at job sites, recreation centers, churches, YMCA branches or anywhere else that a need exists in the communities we serve.
+Programs can be held at job sites, recreation centers, churches, hospitals, clinics, YMCA branches or anywhere else that a need exists in the communities we serve.
 New classes are offered based on interest so please call to find out about classes starting near you.

 CONTACT FOR MORE INFORMATION: